Project Charter Primary Role

-Amongst the huge array of Project Management Tools, the Project Charter is one document that holds a special niche for itself.
+Amongst the huge array of Project Management Tools, Project Charter is one document that holds a special niche for itself.
 It is the primary tool for paving the pathway of the whole project.
-The Project Charter, also termed as the Project Initiation Document (PID), Project Definition and Project Overview Statement (POS), gives a detailed affidavit of the scope, goals and team members involved.
-Several Project Management Tools are available as templates for the creation of this document.
+The “Project Charter”, also termed as Project Initiation Document (PID), Project Definition and Project Overview Statement (POS), gives a detailed affidavit of the scope, goals and team members involved.
+There are several Project Management Tools available as templates for the creation of this document.

 Quite simply put, it gives an overview of the way the entire project will be approached.
-It includes
+It includes:

-- Primary Specifications of the Objectives
+The Primary Specifications of

 - Targeted Profits

 - Time Schedule

 Detailed Structures such as

 - Data Summary

 Once created, Project Charter is officially authorized only after the Project Sponsor puts his/her signature of approval.

 When creating the project using top-down methodology, The Project Charter is the first milestone a project manager has to surpass.
 It starts by formally specifying the authorization details.